Monitor AWS WAF Activity With Datadog | Datadog

 Apart from the challenges in maintaining perimeter firewalls, simple misconfigurations, which are more common in large-scale environments, can give threat actors easy access.
 Additionally, application or resource vulnerabilities can grant threat actors direct access to an environment, regardless of the state of its perimeter firewall.
 That’s why building protection that continually monitors and responds to traffic from the perimeter down to individual services, APIs, and resources is crucial for mitigating gaps in security coverage.
 This approach allows you to build protection controls that can appropriately respond to a wider range of threats.

-In addition to the visibility that Datadog ASM brings to your existing WAFs, it also offers distributed protection capabilities with enhanced application context and business logic.
+In addition to the visibility that Datadog ASM brings to your existing WAFs, it also offers distributed protection capabilities with enhanced application context, business logic, and exploit prevention.
 Through Datadog’s tracing libraries, ASM provides granular visibility into application services and APIs.
-This means that if a threat actor bypasses your WAF and takes advantage of an application vulnerability, ASM will automatically flag the source IP, which you can decide to forward to AWS WAF to block.
-This context enables you to keep AWS WAF up to date on malicious activity that it may have otherwise overlooked.
+This means that Datadog can automatically stop exploits, such as SQL and command injections, before they affect your applications.
+And if a threat actor takes advantage of an application vulnerability, ASM will automatically flag the source IP, which you can decide to block via AWS WAF directly in Datadog.

 Start monitoring AWS WAF today